-- Our Loan and Training Officers (LTOs) travel on motorbikes to rural areas to meet with community leaders
+- Our Loan and Training Officers (LTOs) travel on motorbikes to rural areas to meet with community leaders.

 - The women in the groups receive their loans.
-We help them to open a bank account where they can put their savings
+We help them to open a bank account where they can put their savings.

-- Every two weeks the groups have training and pay back their loans in small instalments
+- Every two weeks the groups have training and pay back their loans in small installments.

 - After four months (on average) the women have repaid their loans and are earning a regular income.
 As a result they can then apply for another loan to help grow their business.